Energy

 The Cosmic Web (SDSS)

-A map of millions of galaxies revealing the filamentary web that gravity and energy have drawn across the universe.
+A map of millions of galaxies revealing a web-like structure that gravity and energy have drawn across the universe.
+Most of it is void.

 "What remains after Energy is the question of responsibility.
-The loop returns to Origins with new stakes."
+We learned to unmake matter.
+The next archive asks what that costs."